Car Insurance Deductibles and Liability Limits

 What is a Car Insurance Deductible?

-Your car insurance coverage limit, also referred to as limit of liability, is the most your insurance will pay if you have a claim.
-Choosing a higher coverage amount provides you additional protection if an accident occurs.
+Your car insurance liability coverage limits, also referred to as limit of liability, are the most your insurance will pay to another party if you are legally responsible for an accident.
+Choosing a higher limit provides you more protection if an accident occurs.

 Other Standard Coverages